petpetpeter/Yolor-ROS/README.md

 # Yolor-ROS
-A set of python scripts implementing Yolor with TensorRT for object detection with ROS.
+A set of python scripts implementing Yolor with TensorRT for object detection in ROS.

 ## Preparation
 1. Clone this resipiratory to your catkin workspace